SCMcoding/S.M.L-Official-Website/README.md

 6/17/2022 Updated profile pictures for both the index and contact pages.
 The Gallery page will be taken down for further updates along with the Music Status Page.

-6/17/2022: About me page is now merged with the index page
+6/17/2022: Aboutme page is now merged with the index page.
+The musical Status page is now the directory page.

-Current bugs/Curently Fixing:
+Current bugs/Currently Fixing:
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 * contact page buttons are not centered when the website is viewed on mobile version
 * when the website is not viewed horizontally on phone, parts of the website might not show on screen
 * About Me page taken off site for update
 * Gallery page seems to only be working on the computer version of the website.